 Have you ever used sour cream in biscuits?
-When I want to make a biscuit that’s richer than a traditional buttermilk biscuit, and don’t want a square biscuit, or a biscuit with cheese, I’ll add sour cream.
-It makes both rolls and biscuits softer with a somewhat velvety texture.
-Combining sour cream with buttermilk is even better since it ensures the finished product will still be fluffy and not too dense.
+When I want to make a biscuit that’s richer than a traditional buttermilk biscuit, I’ll add sour cream.
+It makes both dinner rolls and biscuits softer with a somewhat velvety texture.
+Combining sour cream with buttermilk is what gives these biscuits a soft yet flaky interior.

-Grating frozen butter is another trick you can use for flaky and tender layers.
+Grating frozen butter is one trick you can use for flaky and tender layers in biscuits.
 Because the butter is in small pieces, it easily incorporates into the flour mixture and creates steam while the biscuits bake.
 This results in lots of air pockets that create a delicate, fluffy crumb.

-The large surface area of these homemade biscuits are especially good for breakfast with grits, bacon and eggs.
-You can also use them for sliders and as a cobbler topping.
+The large surface area of these homemade biscuits are especially good for breakfast with grits, bacon and eggs and a little jam.
 But really, you can’t go wrong no matter what you serve them with.

 Any leftovers can be saved in an airtight container on the counter for a couple of days.
 After that freeze them, they will dry out in the fridge.
 Reheat in the oven at 350º for about 5 minutes.